I3S-ESSnet/Documents/wp3/deliveries/d3-1-2_impl_blueprint.md

     * [Install IS2 with Helm on Kubernetes](#install-is2-with-helm-on-kubernetes)

 ## From project description
 The focus of WP3 was to establish a sandbox platform for implementation of shared statistical services as a delivery in WP1 in order to perform functional tests and validate the packaging and installation of shared services.
 Methods and technologies for containerizing services has been studied and implemented.
-This document describes the necessary technical capabilites for a basic infrastructure and implementation of cloud instances and serves as the foundation for WP1 deliveries.
+This document describes the necessary technical capabilities for a basic infrastructure and implementation of cloud instances and serves as the foundation for WP1 deliveries.

 Although this document serves as a guideline for implementing the infrastructure, it is also implemented using the "infrastructure as code" model.
 This enable developers to version and fork the infrastructure and enable NSIs to create their own modern infrastructure in their own ecosystem.

-This document and "infrastructre as code" describes how the I3S-project has containerized and implemented three of the applications as shared statistical services on two service providers of cloud platforms.
+This document and "infrastructure as code" describes how the I3S-project has containerized and implemented three of the applications as shared statistical services on two service providers of cloud platforms.
 The following services was part of delivery D3.2.1, D3.2.2 and D3.2.3: [IS2 (ARC)](https://ec.europa.eu/eurostat/cros/content/i3s-d321-package-container-service-1_en) example is established on a Google Cloud Platform (GCP) instance, [PXWeb](https://ec.europa.eu/eurostat/cros/content/i3s-d322-package-container-service-2_en) is established on a Microsoft Azure instance, and the [Relais](https://ec.europa.eu/eurostat/cros/content/i3s-d323-package-container-service-3_en).
 The latter one is not described further in this document, and was containerized as part of delivery in WP1 and implemented on an on-prem infrastructure.

 The platform will use a standard solution like, for example, Amazon Web Services, Microsoft Azure or Google Cloud Platform.
 Technologies used for the building and implementation of the shared services is showed in the figure below.